girlpunk/Earthlings-On-Mars-Foundation/docs/Writing Missions.md

 #### `cancelAfterTime`

 Wall time that this mission will automatically be cancelled at.
+This is intended to assign missions to specific days of the event, etc.

 #### `cancelAfterTries`

 Failed completions that this mission will automatically be cancelled after.
+A try is a call to the issuing NPC.

 #### `cancelText`

 Text read to the player when the mission is cancelled.
+This will be on their next call to that NPC.

 ### Mission Types